Suki-design/Auction_House/README.md

 > Author:

 ## Getting started:

- - Fork project in personal space
+- [ ] Fork project in personal space
- - Clone project on machine
+- [ ] Clone project on machine
- - Create first issue on GitLab
+- [ ] Create first issue on GitLab
- - Edit code to address issue
+- [ ] Edit code to address issue
- - Commit by referencing issue number
+- [ ] Commit by referencing issue number
- - Push commits
+- [ ] Push commits
+- [ ] Edit README

+Refer to the instructions on published Canvas.

 ## Stage 1